 - Recognize and respect the rights of students, parents, other employees, and members of the community. - Maintain confidentiality in all matters relating to students and coworkers. - Report to work according to the assigned schedule. - Notify their immediate supervisor in advance or as early as possible in the event that they must be absent or late.
-Unauthorized absences, chronic absenteeism, tardiness, and failure to follow procedures for reporting an absence may be cause for disciplinary action. - Know and comply with department and district policies and procedures. - Express concerns, complaints, or criticism through appropriate channels. - Observe all safety rules and regulations and report injuries or unsafe conditions to a supervisor immediately. - Use district time, funds, and property for authorized district business and activities only.
+Unauthorized absences, chronic absenteeism, tardiness, and failure to follow procedures for reporting an absence may be cause for disciplinary action up to and including termination. - Know and comply with department and district policies and procedures. - Express concerns, complaints, or criticism through appropriate channels. - Observe all safety rules and regulations and report injuries or unsafe conditions to a supervisor immediately. - Use district time, funds, and property for authorized district business and activities only.

 All district employees should perform their duties in accordance with state and federal law, district policies and procedures, and ethical standards.
-Violation of policies, regulations, or guidelines may result in disciplinary action, including termination.
+Violation of policies, regulations, or guidelines, including intentionally making a false claim, offering false statements, or refusing to cooperate with a district investigation may result in disciplinary action, up to and including termination.
 Alleged incidents of certain misconduct by educators, including having a criminal record, must be reported to SBEC not later than the seventh day after the superintendent knew of the incident.
-See Reports to the Texas Education Agency, page 54 for additional information.
+See Reports to the Texas Education Agency, page 64, for additional information.